Play and Creativity in Counseling Certificate Program:

 How many classes make up the certificate program and what would I learn in each?

-There are four courses (three full courses plus a 9-week experiential lab) that make up the certificate program.
+There are three courses that make up the certificate program.
 They can potentially be completed over the course of two semesters.
-These courses include Play Therapy Theories & Practices, Play Therapy Service Learning Lab, Play Therapy with Families & Special Populations, and Play Therapy & Expressive Arts Techniques.
+These courses include Play Therapy Theories & Practices, Play Therapy with Families & Special Populations, and Play Therapy & Expressive Arts Techniques.
 Course descriptions are located on the Play Therapy course page.

 Can I take any portion of this program online or as distance learning?

-Due to the highly experiential nature of our play therapy training, we do not offer the courses online or have a distance learning option.
+Due to the highly experiential nature of our play therapy and expressive arts training, we do not offer the courses online or have a distance-learning option.

 Who can apply for the program and what is the process for doing so?

-Play Therapy Certificate students are either currently enrolled in or have graduated from a mental health-related master’s/doctoral degree program (e.g., Clinical Mental Health Counseling, School Counseling, Marriage and Family Counseling, Clinical Social Work, Psychology, or Psychiatry).
+Play and Creativity in Counseling Certificate students are either currently enrolled in or have graduated from a mental health-related master's/doctoral degree program (e.g., Clinical Mental Health Counseling, School Counseling, Marriage and Family Counseling, Clinical Social Work, Psychology, or Psychiatry).
 Minimally, students are expected to have successfully completed graduate level coursework in the areas of child development, counseling theories, and basic counseling skills appropriate to their profession.
-Applicants will submit a Play Therapy Certificate Program application along with an application fee, a professional resume, and official transcripts.
-Once accepted, students will also need to undergo a background screening in order to participate in the skills lab with child clients.
+Applicants will submit a Play and Creativity in Counseling Certificate Program application along with an application fee, a professional resume, and official transcripts.

 Do I earn graduate college credit or continuing education (CE) in the program?

-Students in the Play Therapy Certificate program will choose to either earn 150 Continuing Education and Outreach (CE) hours approved by the Association for Play Therapy (APT Approved Provider #13-358) or 10 graduate credits by successfully completing all four courses.
+Students in the Play and Creativity in Counseling Certificate program will choose to either earn Continuing Education (CE) hours approved by the Association for Play Therapy (APT Approved Provider 13-358) or 9 graduate credits by successfully completing all three courses.
 Students will designate whether they are credit- or CE-seeking on the program application.

-What is the cost of the Play Therapy Certificate Program?
+What is the cost of the Play and Creativity in Counseling Certificate Program?

 Please view the Course Fees page for information about the cost of the program for both the graduate credit track and the continuing education track.